Illustration by Eliza Anderson

 I’ve always had the soul of an artist (but not the patience).
 I did ballet for over a decade, sang in choirs, did school plays, sewed, painted, read, went to museums, watched weird movies, and drew on walls… much to my parents’ chagrin.

 I’m also an obsessively deep thinker.
-I find myself ruminating on what life lessons can be learned from works of art; how art imitates reality a little too much; why knowing our past can inform our future; and all the dumb things people post on Twitter.
+I find myself ruminating on how policy and religion inform our culture; how art imitates reality a little too much; why knowing our past can inform our future; and all the dumb things people post on Twitter.

 Follow me on Twitter